 They believe their own hype.

-And I honestly do not think that, you know, we're going to see, you know, we certainly won't see like a repeat of the Capitol riot because the police will be more prepared.
+And I honestly do not think that we're going to see, you know, we certainly won't see like a repeat of the Capitol riot because the police will be more prepared and they'll be sort of like, you know, don't go to the Capitol because that'll just sort of do what we did last time.

-I mean, okay, but if you look at sort of how the actual story progresses, right?
+I mean, if, okay, so, but if you look at sort of how the actual like story progresses, right?

-So there were informants within the Oath Keepers, within the Proud Boys, right?
+So, you know, there were in there were informants within the Oath Keepers, within the Proud Boys, sure.

 And some of those informants were members of the group, right?